fbpx

 For Kids/Teens (4-15) divisions

-We use a variety of formats to ensure that our kids are getting enough matches without giving them too many.
+All Youth Competitors are GUARANTEED two matches or your money back (if applicable).
+We strive to get our kids enough matches without giving them too many.
 It’s a fine line we have to walk to ensure that parents and coaches feel their kids are getting enough experience without wearing them out.
 Tournaments and divisions can vary greatly in size, so we reserve the right to use whichever format we feel is most prudent.
 It’s not a perfect science, but please understand we are doing our best.

 When a child is alone in their division, we will move them to another division to ensure they get matches.
 Any movement will be discussed with a parent and/or coach.
 We will never move a child without a parent or coach’s consent.